Bernardo Tavares: Al-Hidd

-Tavares first moved away from Portugal in 2013 to Bahrain, where he was appointed by Bahraini Premier League club Al-Hidd SCC as the assistant coach of Adnan Ebrahim Showaiter and Khalifa Al-Zayani.
+Tavares first moved away from Portugal in 2013 to Bahrain, where he was appointed by Bahraini Premier League club Al-Hidd as the assistant coach for Adnan Ebrahim Showaiter and Khalifa Al-Zayani.
 He helped the club secure the 3rd position in the 2013–14 Bahraini Premier League which was the club's best league finish in history.
 They also had a successful run in the 2014 AFC Champions League where they entered as a qualifying play-off Round 1 participant.
-In Round 1, the club posted a resounding 3–1 victory over their hosts, 2012–13 Jordan League champions, Shabab Al-Ordon Club.
-In Round 2, the Bahraini club were defeated 2-1 by 2012–13 Qatar Stars League runners-up Lekhwiya SC at the Abdullah bin Khalifa Stadium and hence failed to advance to the AFC Champions League group stage.
+In Round 1, the club posted a resounding 3–1 victory over their hosts, 2012–13 Jordan League champions, Shabab Al-Ordon.
+In Round 2, the Bahraini club were defeated 2–1 by 2012–13 Qatar Stars League runners-up Lekhwiya at the Abdullah bin Khalifa Stadium and hence failed to advance to the group stage.
 As a result, the club got a direct entry into the 2014 AFC Cup group stage.
-The club finished second in Group C which included 2013 Kuwait Emir Cup winners, Al-Qadsia SC (finished as the winners of 2014 AFC Cup), 2012–13 Iraqi Elite League champions Al-Shorta SC and 2013 Syrian Cup winners, Al-Wahda SC Damascus and hence advanced to the 2014 AFC Cup knock-out stage.
-In the Round of 16, the club secured a 1–0 win over 2012–13 Lebanese Premier League champions, Al-Safa' SC and advanced to the Quarter-finals.
-In the Quarter-finals the Bahraini club again met their group mate, Al-Qadsia SC.
-In the First leg, the club played a 1–1 draw against hosts and in the Second leg the club again played out a draw with the visitors (2-2) but were unlucky as the visitors advanced to the Semi-finals on away goals rule.
-This was the club's best ever performance in an Asian Football Confederation competition.
+The club finished second in Group C which included 2013 Kuwait Emir Cup winners, Al-Qadsia (finished as the winners of 2014 AFC Cup), 2012–13 Iraqi Elite League champions Al-Shorta and 2013 Syrian Cup winners, Al-Wahda and hence advanced to the 2014 AFC Cup knock-out stage.
+In the Round of 16, the club secured a 1–0 win over 2012–13 Lebanese Premier League champions, Al-Safa' and advanced to the quarter-finals.
+In the Quarter-finals the Bahraini club again met their group mate, Al-Qadsia.
+In the first leg, the club played a 1–1 draw against hosts and in the second leg the club again played out a draw with the visitors (2-2) but were unlucky as the visitors advanced to the semi-finals on away goals rule.
+This was the club's best ever performance in an AFC club competitions.

 Tirsense

-In 2014, Tavares moved back to Portugal and to be the head coach of Portuguese Second Division club F.C.
-Tirsense.
+In 2014, Tavares moved back to Portugal and to be the head coach of Portuguese Second Division club Tirsense.